About Dementia

 MCI does not always progress to Alzheimer’s disease.
 Although much research is focused on the early brain changes that have occurred in people with MCI, there is currently no way to determine if MCI will progress to Alzheimer’s disease.

-Advantages to Knowing
+Advantages To Knowing

 You should know, however, that not all primary care physicians are skilled in accurately diagnosing cognitive disorders.
 The field is relatively new, and diagnosis is a complex task.